cdransf/cd-11ty/src/posts/data/fixing-safari-icloud-syncing.md

 date: '2022-05-28'
 draft: false
 tags: [apple, ios, macos]
-summary: "Safari not syncing history, tabs or its landing page?
-Here's a fix."
 ---

 I've been having an intermittent issue with Safari failing to sync any data via iCloud that you would normally expect — history, tabs, bookmarks and the landing page were all behaving independently despite iCloud syncing being enabled.<!-- excerpt -->